demanuel/NewsUP/README.md

 # Requirements:
 * Perl (preferably 5.018 or higher)
-* Perl modules: Config::Tiny, IO::Socket::SSL, String::CRC32, (all other modules should exist on core.)
+* Perl modules: Config::Tiny, IO::Socket::SSL, Inline::C (all other modules should exist on core.)

 # Installation